1845ajy/nostr-jamps-v3/README.md

 ## Further Improvememnt

 For the improvement of the relay network more research needs to be done on the nips that needs to be implemented on the relays. https://github.com/hoytech/strfry is a relay that uses LMDB database than a SQlite databse (which is in the nostr rs relay) LMDB databses have high durability and data integrity.So implementing the LMDB databse stucture in the Nostr-rs-relay is recomended.
-THe rnostr relay in this project is a relay written in rust with a LMBD databse integrated so it would be a great start.
+The rnostr relay in this project is a relay written in rust with a LMBD databse integrated so it would be a great start.
 PostgreSQL is also another great alternative that can be used in nostr relays.

 "# nostr-jamps-v3"